csrg-utfsm/csrg-utfsm.github.io/index.md

 without colliding over the same user.

 Of the Tools Module built by ACS the yet not RPM encapsulated are (getopt ignored as is indicated for SunOS only):
-> tat extjars xsddoc extidl vtd-xml oAW scxml_apache
+> tat xsddoc extidl vtd-xml oAW scxml_apache